1kta4/finances/BUILD_AND_RELEASE.md

 ### Environment Variables

-The APK will be built with the environment variables from your `.env` file.
-Make sure:
+**IMPORTANT:** Environment variables are configured in `eas.json` for builds, NOT from your `.env` file.

+The `eas.json` file contains your Supabase configuration:
-- EXPO_PUBLIC_SUPABASE_URL is set
+- EXPO_PUBLIC_SUPABASE_URL
-- EXPO_PUBLIC_SUPABASE_ANON_KEY is set
+- EXPO_PUBLIC_SUPABASE_ANON_KEY

+**Note:** The Supabase ANON key is designed to be public (it's used in client apps), so it's safe to commit `eas.json` to your repository.
+This key only allows access based on your Row Level Security (RLS) policies in Supabase.

+If you change your Supabase project, update these values in `eas.json`

 ## Build Profiles